Architectural Control Committee Manual

 Following are utility considerations for owners and contractors, which will apply during construction of homes in Edelweiss.
 These instructions are designed to clarify policies and to protect all parties thereto.

 Please note the division of responsibility.
-While Edelweiss has responsibility for some items, the owner must also insure that their obligations are met in the proper sequence during and after construction.
+While Edelweiss has responsibility for some items, the owner must also ensure that their obligations are met in the proper sequence during and after construction.
 No later than three days prior to any digging, the property owner is required to call Utilities Underground Locator 1-800-424-5555.

 A. Septic and Water Hookup

-1. Only EMC accepted contractors accompanied by EMC Manager shall be allowed to break road surfaces.
-The owner shall review his/her excavation contractor selection with the EMC Manager well in advance of the date selected for excavation.
+1. Only EMC accepted contractors accompanied by EMC Operations Manager shall be allowed to break road surfaces.
+The owner shall review his/her excavation contractor selection with the EMC Operations Manager well in advance of the date selected for excavation.

 2. All water lines shall be buried to a minimum of five (5) feet.
 Where possible, installations should avoid areas likely to be plowed during the winter to prevent freezing of the water lines.
 All buried lines shall be properly bedded and protected as shown in Appendix C. All roads and ditches must be repaired to original conditions.

-3. Water meters are required and may be obtained from the EMC Manager at cost.
+3. Water meters are required and may be obtained from the EMC Operations Manager at cost.
 Pressure reduction valves are required at most of the residences located below 2,500 feet.
-The pressure setting for the pressure reduction valve shall be provided by the EMC Manager.
+The pressure setting for the pressure reduction valve shall be provided by the EMC Operations Manager.
 Meter access box must be constructed large enough to provide access for repair.
 The meter shall be installed on a meter settler to assist in reading and servicing the meter.

 1. All questions and arrangements for electrical hook-ups should be directed to the Okanogan County Electric Co-op.
 EMC has no involvement with the electricity within Edelweiss.